mihirumarani/coral_popgen/project_sophie/analysis/README.Bayesian.md

 ### Summary Checklist

-1. Standardize: Ensure your temperature points are sampled equally enough across locaations to justify a transition test.
+1. Standardize: Ensure your temperature points are sampled equally enough across locations to justify a transition test.
 2. Fitness Function: Use `fitness='events'` for presence/absence data or `fitness='measures'` for continuous abundance data.
 3. Validation: Use the Rarefaction samplings approach -- re-run the Bayesian blocks on your data multiple times to see if the transition temperatures remain stable.